 Perhaps the greatest defenseman in National Hockey League history hit a pair of milestones, with two different teams, on this date.
-Plus, the Nassau Coliseum hosted a handful of memorable moments and a current general manager built his Hall of Fame credentials during his playing career.
+Plus, the Nassau Coliseum hosted a handful of memorable moments, and a current general manager built his Hall of Fame credentials during his playing career.
 So, let’s take a journey back in time and relive all the great moments from Oct.
 24.

 Orr Makes Even More History

 When you had the career Hall of Fame defenseman Bobby Orr had, you could mention him nearly every day in these types of history posts.
 Oct.
 24 was particularly memorable as he had big moments with two different teams.

 First, on Oct.
 24, 1969, Orr had three assists, including the 100th of his NHL career as the Boston Bruins picked up a 4-2 road victory at the Oakland Golden Seals 4-2.

 Exactly seven years later, on Oct.
 24, 1976, Orr scored a pair of goals to help the Chicago Blackhawks beat the St. Louis Blues 7-2 at the old Chicago Stadium.
 Both goals came against his former teammate in Boston, goaltender Eddie Johnston, to give him 900 career points.

 Orr became the first defenseman to score 900 points in the NHL, hitting this milestone in 638 games.
 Since then, 11 more defensemen have scored at least 900 points, two of which will appear later in the column.
 This was one of the final big moments of Orr’s legendary career as he only played in 19 more games before knee injuries finally forced him to retire in 1978.